GaborVxxx/search/README.md

 Use prettier to format the code to the styles defined in 'package.json'

-# How to install gide
+# How to install guide

 ## Clone the repo to your local system and run

 ### `npm install`

-After installing the dependency`s all the commands are available for you from the previous section.
+After installing the dependencies all the commands are available for you from the previous section.

+# How to run E2E test Cypress

+## App running in localhost:3000 run the command in another terminal in the same dir

+### `npm run test:e2e`

+### `npm run test:e2e-open`

 # App logic

 The app is truly a single page app.
-The app manage 4 different state on the same page based on user action.
+The app manages four different states on the same page, based on user actions.

-The data coming from the search input is the priority over the letters.
+The data coming from the search input is prioritized over the letters.

 #### search bar > letter

 ### state 0

-In this state the app don`t load any data.
-Consider this es error state.
+In this state the app does not load any data.
+Consider this as error state.

 ### state 1

-In this state the app only use the letter`s as option to search
+In this state the app only uses the letters as option for searching.

 ### state 2

-In this state the search bar is used by the user so each letter tab become a filter tab filtering the data by first letter.
+In this state the search bar is used by the user so each letter tab becomes a filter tab, filtering the data by first letter.
 The search bar will stay open and display all the possible options based on the text entered.
-So this way the user can filter the search date based on first letter.
+So this way the user can filter the search data based on first letter.
 This will display as long as there is more than one option in the data coming from the search bar.

 ### state 3

 If there is only one option left in the search bar data the app will go to its last state and display a single item.

-\*\*Note: this way the user can look for cocktails starting with number not just letter.
+\*\*Note: this way the user can look for cocktails starting with numbers not just letters.

 # Dev quick nav in files